7 ways to motivate employees and increase productivity

 Bonuses are another motivational technique used in many organisations.
-Setting up a bonus system could be a good way to drive productivity (particularly for competitive types).
-Bonuses may encourage staff to reach their goals on a daily basis.
+Setting up a bonus system could be an excellent way to drive productivity (particularly for competitive types).
+Bonuses may encourage staff to reach their goals daily.

 Note that recent research by Yoon Jik Cho and James Perry shows that monetary rewards may not necessarily be the best way to motivate staff.
 Ultimately, they suggest that employees who are primarily focused on money are less engaged with their jobs.

 However, if you do take this route, we recommend making quantitative targets and ensure that your staff understand these objectives.
 Secondly, check-in with your team to make sure you are setting achievable goals.
 If employees are struggling, consider supporting their development with further training, or lower their targets to be more achievable.